HL7/cqf-measures/input/pages/quality-improvement-ecosystem.md

 Further information pn CDS and its optimization care delivery can be found [here](https://www.healthit.gov/sites/default/files/page/2018-04/Optimizing_Strategies_508.pdf).
 In step 5, to close the loop and enable continuous improvement, the results of such measurement analytics must be reported for aggregate review.
-Step 6, "Reporting" serves the purpose of evaluating clinical performance and outcomes for healthcare organizations, for public health and for payers.
+Step 6, "Reporting" serves the purpose of evaluating clinical performance and outcomes, whether it be internally for health care organizations, or for third parties such as public health or for payers.

 <details open>
 <summary>